Ditti4/algebrafx/README.md

 I will add stuff over time so if there's nothing interesting for you yet, keep an eye on it anyway because the repo will grow over time.

 **Note**: I'm only going to add stuff *I* made.
-Programs made by other people won't be uploaded here (if the creator doesn't message me with a request to add their program).
+Programs made by other people won't be uploaded here (unless someone messages me to add their program).

 **Another note**: most of this will be in German.
 I will create folders for each program and attach some tag for the language though.